robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

 I'm going to show two versions of each handler module:

-- one that demonstrates a simple *person* persistent JSON document using the built-in QEWD-JSdb abstraction of the Cach&eactute; / IRIS Global Storage.
-In this example, the *person* record will have the structure:
+- one that demonstrates a simple *Person* persistent JSON document using the built-in QEWD-JSdb abstraction of the Cach&eacute; / IRIS Global Storage.
+In this example, the *Person* record will have the structure:

         {